coreos/docs/os/booting-on-openstack.md

 ## Multiple clusters

 If you would like to create multiple clusters you'll need to generate and use a new discovery token.
-Change the token value on the etcd discovery parameter in the cloud-config, and boot new instances.
+Change the token value on the etcd discovery parameter in the Container Linux Config, and boot new instances.

 ## Using CoreOS Container Linux